eToro Cryptocurrency Trading & CFDs

 Step 1.
 Buy BTC

 If you already have some BTC, skip ahead to step 2.
-If you don’t, you can find step-by-step instructions on how to acquire some in our guide to buying bitcoin.
+If you don’t, you can find step-by-step instructions on how to acquire some in our guide to buying Bitcoin in Ireland.

 Step 2.
 Register for a Binance account

 Navigate to the Binance website and click the “Register” link at the top right of screen.
 You can then sign up for an account by entering your email address and creating a password.
 Remember to activate 2-factor authentication before proceeding to step 3.

 In addition, please be aware that if you want a higher account withdrawal limit than 2 BTC, you’ll need to provide proof of ID.